No never means no

 Notable cases

 PA/06524/22 then PA/05754/24 — 23 Triq Dun Gejtanu Mannarino, Birkirkara.
-A terraced house proposed for demolition and replacement with a shop and 3 apartments.
-Refused in August 2022.
-Two years later, an application for virtually the same development — demolition, shop, 3 apartments — was approved.
+A terraced house proposed for demolition and replacement with a Class 4B shop, basement and 3 apartments was refused in February 2024.
+Two months later, an application for virtually the same development — demolition, shop, basement, 3 apartments — was filed and was approved in June 2025.
 The descriptions are nearly word-for-word identical, raising the question of what changed between refusal and approval.

 PA/07499/21 then PA/02645/25 — 118 Triq Sir Charles Cameron, Gzira.
-Refused for the demolition of an existing structure and construction of six residential units.
-Four years later, a new application for the same address proposed demolition, retention of the front elevation, and construction of a duplex plus apartments at second, third, and receded floor levels.
-Approved.
-The strategy: scale back on paper, preserve the facade, and resubmit.
+Refused in July 2022 for the demolition of an existing structure (keeping façade) and construction of six residential units.
+After roughly three years, a new application at the same site proposed demolition above ground floor, retention of the front elevation, a ground/first-floor duplex, apartments on the second and third floors, and a penthouse at receded floor level.
+Approved January 2026.
+The strategy: scale back on paper, preserve the façade, and resubmit.

 Who uses these pathways?